taocpp/json/README.md

 ### Sequences License

-The Art of C++ / JSON library contains portions of [the Art of C++ / Sequences](https://github.com/taocpp/sequences) whic is licensed as follows:
+The Art of C++ / JSON library contains portions of [the Art of C++ / Sequences](https://github.com/taocpp/sequences) which is licensed as follows:

 > Copyright (c) 2015 Daniel Frey
 >